 Setting a course manually: Select COG or TWA by selecting the button in front of the text.
 Type your desired heading or angle in the text box and click on the Send Command button to issue the command.
+A positive TWA value requires the '+' sign to be accepted.
 Notice that the SOL client fills in the other text box as you change the value.
 Your command will take effect once it has reached the SOL server.